eg-itn/qmk_userspace/keyboards/ergodox_ez/readme.md

 If you're using the Smart LED (layer indication) feature from the Oryx Configurator, you want to make sure that you enable these options by adding `#define ORYX_CONFIGURATOR` to your keymap's `config.h`.

-This changes the `RGB_TOG` keycode so that it will toggle the lights on and off, in a way that will allow the Smart LEDs to continue to work, even with the rest of the LEDs turned off.
+This changes the `RM_TOGG` keycode so that it will toggle the lights on and off, in a way that will allow the Smart LEDs to continue to work, even with the rest of the LEDs turned off.

 Additionally, a new keycode has been added to toggle the Smart LEDs.
 Use `TOGGLE_LAYER_COLOR`, if you aren't already.